 DL / SkyMiles: Delta Air Lines’ program

-Aeroplan: Air Canada’s program, often used for Star Alliance bookings via transfer from Amex.
+Aeroplan: Air Canada’s program, often used for Star Alliance bookings via transfer from Amex or Chase.

-Avios: Frequent Flyer Program for British Airways, Iberia, Aer Lingus, Vueling.
+Avios: Frequent Flyer Program for British Airways, Iberia, Aer Lingus, Vueling, and Qatar.
 Each airline has its own version of Avios with slightly different award charts, however you can transfer between them.
 Bonus: You can redeem for and credit from Aer Lingus flights to either Avios or United’s Mileage Plus program.

 LM or Lifemiles: Avianca’s Lifemiles Frequent Flyer program, often used for booking a variety of Star Alliance flights.
 They don’t pass along fuel surcharges, making them used often for premium cabin redemptions.
 Transferable from many credit card programs and they have frequent transfer bonuses.